AnthropicBots/IssueScout/CODE_OF_CONDUCT.md

 Maintainers may remove, edit, or reject comments, commits, code, issues, pull requests, discussions, or other contributions that violate these guidelines.

-All enforcement decisions will be made fairly and consistently.
+All enforcement decisions will be made fairly, consistently, and in the best interest of the community.

 ---